Residential boarding and hostle accomodation in educational facilities

 Care should be taken to ensure that private rooms and common areas have appropriate ventilation that is not introducing risk into or out of the quarantining area.
 Opening windows at regular intervals is ideal.

 The school should risk assess and put in place appropriate arrangements to bring meals and other essential commodities, such as toiletries, to the area where quarantine is occurring.
-Students should have their meals in their rooms and must not leave the facility to collect meals or sit in a shared dining facility.
+Students should have their meals in their rooms or in bubbles if the quarantine area is suitable but must not leave the facility to collect meals or sit in a shared dining facility.
 Social contact should be risk assessed, which might permit an occasional meal to be taken as a group within the bubble if felt beneficial for mental health.

 The school should risk assess and put in place appropriate arrangements for cleaning rooms, changing bedding, handling laundry and disposing of waste (see further detail below).